Although they bear a close resemblance, it is possible to differentiate the two based on some factors.

-Symptoms of Salmonella appear within 12-72 hours from the time of infection and may include fever, vomiting, diarrhoea and so on.
+Salmonella’s symptoms appear within 12-72 hours from the time of infection and may include fever, vomiting, diarrhea, and so on.

-Roaches can also cause asthma through their fecal excrement and moulted skin.
+Roaches can also cause asthma through their fecal excrement and molted skin.

 Waterbugs – Waterbugs prefer outdoor conditions because they are attracted to dampness.
 However, they might come into your house in search of food or warmth.
-Although they are not know to cause a lot of havoc, they can also be considered as pests when they get to your house.
+Although they are not known to cause a lot of havoc, they can also be considered pests when they get to your house.

 Unlike cockroaches, waterbugs are not associated with infections.
 The main concern with waterbugs is the risk of bites and asthma.

 How to Eradicate Cockroaches Vs. Waterbugs

-Waterbugs are easier to eradicate than cockroaches.
-That because roaches tend to be invasive and easily adapt to the environment for their survival.
+Waterbugs are more comfortable to eradicate than cockroaches.
+That because roaches tend to be invasive and quickly adapt to the environment for their survival.
 They also live in large colonies and reproduce rapidly.

 However, both pests can be eradicated using the same methods.
 Below are some of the most effective remedies for cockroaches and waterbugs.

 Roach baits provide an easy and convenient way of eradicating waterbugs and cockroaches.
-The best roach baits contain attractants which lure the insects to the insecticide.
-Most of the popular roach bait brands contain a slow-acting ingredient which kills insects slowly.
+The best roach baits contain attractants that lure the insects to the insecticide.
+Most of the popular roach bait brands contain a slow-acting ingredient that kills insects slowly.

 This technology ensures that the insects have enough time to share the poison with the rest of the colony.
 Such roach baits or roach foggers will be ideal for eliminating a whole colony of roaches or waterbugs.

 Roach baits can be placed on various locations depending on their type.
 For instance, roach motels are ideal for low-laying places such as beneath the furniture.
-Roach gels are good for areas above the surface such as on walls and along baseboards.
+Roach gels are suitable for areas above the surface, such as on walls and along baseboards.

 Roach sprays can be used to kill and repel roaches and waterbugs.
-Most of the best roach killers come as insecticide concentrates which require to be diluted with water and sprayed directly on the affected areas.
+Most of the best roach killers come as insecticide concentrates, which require diluting water and sprayed directly on the affected areas.